Healthy Homes Assessment Roseneath

 Roseneath Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Roseneath and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Roseneath and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes